nrice41593/CSV-Geolocation-Parser/README.md

         // Log that and return null
     }

-    // grab the long from your array at index 0
+    // grab the latitude from your array at index 0
-    // grab the lat from your array at index 1
+    // grab the longitude from your array at index 1
     // grab the name from your array at index 2

     // Your going to need to parse your string as a `double`
-    // which is similar to parse a string as an `int`
+    // which is similar to parsing a string as an `int`

     // You'll need to create a TacoBell class
     // that conforms to ITrackable